tarwn/lessthandot-hugo/blogs/content/posts/2012-12-21-with-vldbs-it-matters-what.md

 **Testbed size**

-When coding against Very Large Databases, you need to test with a QA or testbox that has about the same data, you will get into trouble if you don&#8217;t.
+When coding against Very Large Databases, you need to test with a QA or testbox that has about the same data, you will get into trouble if you don't.
 Take a look at [Your testbed has to have the same volume of data as on production in order to simulate normal usage][5] to see what can happen.

 **Crappy queries**

 Ah yes, how to bring the database to its knees, have some n00bs write some queries against your database.
 While you can get away with writing non-[SARGable queries][6], queries where the index is not used, you will suffer immensely if you do this on Very Large Databases

-I only touched upon a couple of key points, just keep in mind that if you do the thing I mentioned here even with smaller databases, you won&#8217;t suffer when your database starts to grow.
+I only touched upon a couple of key points, just keep in mind that if you do the thing I mentioned here even with smaller databases, you won't suffer when your database starts to grow.
 And no, while premature optimization might be the root of all evil, I would call this best practices instead

 That is all for day twenty-one of the [SQL Advent 2012 series][1], come back tomorrow for the next one, you can also check out all the posts from last year here: [SQL Advent 2011 Recap][7]